iamcharred/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

---> I will use the mean across all days for that interval.
+--> I propose that we use the mean across all days for that interval as the value to substitute the missing values in the dataset.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.